entando/entando-docs/vuepress/docs/next/tutorials/ecr/tutorials/ecr-deploy-use-plugin-and-mfe-without-bundle.md

 > You can decide to recreate the folder structure to be the same as the one in `/bundle/resources` or not, but you need to update the
 > references in the customUI / configUI of the widget later if you choose a different folder structure.

 3. Create the widget.
-In the App Builder go to `UX Patterns -> Widgets`.
+In the App Builder go to `Components → Micro frontends & Widgets`.

 4. Select `Add`